Korto Cavitation Services

 • On the use of the test results

-To minimise the total metal loss in a plant with two or more turbines, the test should be made on all turbines, and, in time intervals in which the full plant power is not required, distribute the load over the turbines appropriately.
+To minimise the total metal loss in a plant with two or more turbines, the test should be done on all turbines, and, at time intervals in which the full plant power is not required, the load should be distributed over the turbines appropriately.

-Optimisation of turbine maintenance - To transform the test results into fully quantitative data on the erosion, an additional turbine-specific calibration of the erosion-rate data is needed.
-It can be accomplished by monitoring the cavitation intensities as in (3) or the respective assessments of cavitation erosion rate throughout the time between two checks of metal losses in the subsequent overhauls.
-This delivers a constant of proportionality in the erosion/load-rule which makes possible the erosion prediction based on a planed operation schedule and thus enables turbine-maintenance optimisation.
+Optimisation of turbine maintenance - To transform the test results into fully quantitative data on erosion, an additional turbine-specific calibration of the erosion-rate data is needed.
+It can be accomplished by monitoring the cavitation intensities as in (3) or by the respective assessments of the cavitation erosion rate during the time between two checks of metal losses in subsequent overhauls.
+This delivers a constant of proportionality in the erosion/load rule which makes an erosion prediction possible based on a planned operation schedule and thus enables turbine-maintenance optimisation.
 Here is the logic:

-Having, according to (3), the mean global cavitation intensity at the operation O, I(O), or its segments related the groups of cavitation mechanisms, and denoting by tn the total time the turbine spents on the operation point On - the data which can be derived from those in a common operation log - one calculates
+Having, according to (3), the mean global cavitation intensity at the operation O, I(O), or its segments related the groups of cavitation mechanisms, and denoting by tn the total time the turbine spends at the operation point On - the data which can be derived from those in a common operation log - one calculates:

 [Constant of proportionality C] = [Metal loss found in the calibration time interval Tcalibration] ×{n tn [I(On)]k}-1, where ∑n tn = Tcalibration